stephenombuya/PythonTipsAndTricks/README.md

 print(this)
 ```

-5. At last you only need yourself, discipline and consistency!!
+5. At last you need yourself, discipline and consistency!!